Magnetic-field-induced chiral hidden order in URu2Si2: Metamagnetism within our self-consistently extracted magnetic field-temperature phase diagram

-Despite of the continuous presence of the chiral d-spin density wave order, the emergence of the MCEP leads to the generation of novel states at ${\cal B}_{c1}$, that in this case coexist with the chiral HO constituting phases $III,V$ in Ref. \cite{Kim}.
-It has been shown that, under quite generic conditions, the effect of a Zeeman field on a charge density wave can lead to a field-induced Spin Density Wave transition and vise versa \cite{AperisLT,AperisEPL}.
-In this sense, the magnetic field may permit a number of possible induced states \cite{Patterns} such as the chiral spin singlet d-density wave state, studied in the context of the high-Tc superconductors \cite{PolarChiral,Meissner,ANEYakovenko,FICDDW,ChiralityNernst}, or even the spin singlet and triplet Pomeranchuk states \cite{Yamase,Fradkin}.
+Despite of the continuous presence of the chiral HO, the emergence of the MCEP may lead to the generation of novel phases at ${\cal B}_{c1}$, that could coexist with the chiral HO, constituting phases ${\rm III,V}$ of Ref. \cite{Kim}.
+It has been shown that under quite generic conditions, the effect of a Zeeman field on a charge density wave can lead to a field-induced SDW transition and vice versa \cite{AperisLT,AperisEPL}.
+In this sense, the magnetic field permits a number of possible induced phases \cite{Patterns,GV} such as the chiral spin singlet d-density wave phase, studied in the context of high-Tc superconductors \cite{PolarChiral,Meissner,ANEYakovenko,FICDDW,ChiralityNernst}, or even the spin singlet and triplet electron nematic phases \cite{Varma,Yamase,Metzner,Fradkin,FradkinChiral}.

-Apart from the phase diagram, we have also studied in detail the thermoelectric response of this state.
-According to experimental observations, this compound is characterized by an anomalous thermoelectric behaviour up to 35T \cite{Bel,Behnia}, where the HO has been considered to collapse \cite{Behnia}.
-The arising Nernst signal has a positive sign and a giant magnitude of several $\mu V/K$, while the temperature evolution of the Nernst response resembles to a `tilted-hill', demonstrating a peak at about 3-4K, where it reaches the value of $30{\rm \mu V/K}$ for ${\cal B}\simeq 12T$.
-Up to now, the enhanced Nernst signal has been viewed as the signature of the semi-metallic character of this electron-hole compensated metal \cite{Bel,Behnia}.